DLYZZT/bash-agent/README_EN.md

 ## Disclaimer

 This tool is intended for legitimate software development and operations tasks only.
-Users are responsible for their own usage risks, and developers are not liable for any losses.
-Please comply with relevant laws, regulations, and best practices.
+Users assume all risks for their usage.
+The authors are not responsible for any damages.
+Please follow applicable laws, regulations, and best practices.